What Are the NEC Requirements for Electrical Receptacles?

 Conclusion

 The proper installation of electrical receptacles according to NFPA 70 is a cornerstone of safe and compliant electrical work.
 By understanding the detailed requirements for placement, GFCI/AFCI protection, and dedicated circuits, electricians can deliver systems that are both user-friendly and hazard-free.
 Always prioritize safety by de-energizing circuits and following NFPA 70E protocols.
-A thorough grasp of these principles not only ensures a successful inspection but, more importantly, guarantees the safety of the occupants and the reliability of the electrical installation.
+A thorough grasp of these principles not only helps pass inspections but, more importantly, improves occupant safety and the reliability of the electrical installation.